-When her brother decides to ditch for a couple weeks in London, Viola heads over to his elite boarding school, disguises herself as him, and proceeds to fall for one of her soccer teammates.
-Little does she realize she's not the only one with romantic troubles, as she, as he, gets in the middle of a series of intermingled love affairs.
+When her brother decides to ditch for a couple weeks, Viola heads over to his elite boarding school, disguised as him, and proceeds to fall for one of his soccer teammates, and soon learns she's not the only one with romantic troubles.

 Since Malibu brat Poppy Moore's mom passed away, she has pushed her rich, usually absent dad Gerry shamelessly.
 When his patience wears out, she's shipped off to her mother's former English boarding school for girls, Abbey Mount.
-On her first day she makes enemies of most dorm mates, especially dominant lacrosse school captain Harriet, and of staff disciplinarian Mrs. Kingsley.
+On her first day she makes enemies of most dorm mates, especially dominant lacrosse school captain Harriet, and the school's principal Mrs. Kingsley.
 Unwilling to accept the strict regime, she decides to misbehave and take the blame for everyone until she's dismissed.
 The school only appealing feature for her is Kingsley's dashing son Freddie.
 When the dream prince transfers his favor from ambitious, uptight Harriet to unruly Poppy, that changes everything.
 Written by

 51 of 64 people found this review helpful.